tmendes-dev/TimSort/README.md

 ## Introduction

 Welcome to the **C# implementation of TimSort**, one of the fastest and most efficient sorting algorithms used in the real world.
 This implementation is based on the original TimSort algorithm, which is a hybrid sorting algorithm derived from **Merge Sort** and **Insertion Sort**.
-It is highly optimized for real-world data and is used in Java’s `Arrays.sort()` and Python’s `sorted()` functions.
+It is highly optimized for real-world data and is used in Javaâ€™s `Arrays.sort()` and Pythonâ€™s `sorted()` functions.

 This repository provides a **robust and reliable version** of TimSort in C# with features like **logging** for tracking performance and sorting details.
 The project is designed to work efficiently with both small and large datasets, handling edge cases and providing detailed performance metrics using **Serilog** for logging.